-Liberate the Data: How to Monetize Sensitive Information Safely
+Liberate the Data: The Safe Way to Monetize Sensitive Information

 The world is awash in sensitive data that if protected, packaged, and sold could provide organizations with significant value.
 For example, connected products and service usage, spending information, biometrics, and location data provide potent insights into customers’ needs, wants, and behavior.
 Meanwhile, sensitive information about business activities, if aggregated and protected with privacy-enhancing technology, can be used by other companies to inform product development, trading activity, and more.
 The opportunity is especially attractive to financial services companies with a wealth of transactional data on the consumers and businesses they serve.
 And now that the economic downturn has cut off the spigot of cheap lending and slowed the pace of feverish deal-making, capital markets firms are looking for new sources of revenue.

 FTC warns about the risky practices in data monetization

 Yet, regulators are increasing the intensity of their demands that businesses use safe practices to resell their sensitive data.
 The Federal Trade Commission (FTC) recently published a blog about the “murky marketplace” of big data sales involving producers, aggregators, brokers, and buyers.
 The blog warned that current data monetization practices could be exploited to identify consumers, breaching their privacy, even using so-called data anonymization practices.
 The FTC post admonishes businesses that many federal and state laws protect sensitive consumer data.
 However, they also declared that the regulator isn’t afraid to prosecute companies for significant violations.